Have You Ever Eaten a Wasp? If You Eat Figs, the Answer Could Be Yes

-I know, it’s kind of gross and a little sad.
-But when you find out about the whole fig gig, you should be able to stomach it.
-I promise there’s a happy ending, including some really delicious fig recipes.
+Are there really dead wasps in figs?
+You’ve likely heard the rumors, and it turns out that it’s (sometimes) true!
+I know, it sounds kind of gross and a little sad.
+But when you find out about the whole fig wasp connection, you should be able to stomach it.
+I promise there’s a happy ending (including some really delicious fig recipes).
+Here’s what you need to know:

 Since fig flowers bloom internally, they aren’t pollinated by bees or wind.
 They use fig wasps to do the dirty work.
 Figs and fig wasps survive through a biological relationship called mutualism.
 Simply put, the wasp and the flower need one another to survive.